gmuldoon/UTexas-DissertationTemplate/README.md

  The utdiss2-06.sty is the same as utdiss2-05.py, but I removed the ``Publication No" line from one of the header pages. -Chad Greene, 2016.

- Changed ``Co-Supervisor" formatting on the signature page.
+ Changed ``Co-Supervisor" formatting on the signature page. -Gail Muldoon, 2018**
- - Gail Muldoon, 2018
- **

 # Contents
 Together, these files can be LaTeX'd into an example PDF dissertation.